stephenajulu/ajulzstudio.co/content/_index.md

       value: AAjul Studio
     - name: 'twitter:description'
       value: >-
-        Ajul is a boutique design studio located in Nairobi, Kenya, with a focus on luxury, minimal, and contemporary brand and website design.
+        Ajul is a boutique design studio based in Nairobi, Kenya, specializing in luxury, minimal, and contemporary brand and website design.
 layout: advanced
 ---